 A: I’ve eaten fried scorpions in Beijing, live shrimp in Shanghai and Copenhagen, boiled pig’s head in Tuscany, chicken ovaries in Tokyo, guinea pig in Lima, raw sea cucumber (also in Tokyo), haggis in Glasgow, alligator in New Orleans and a bacon-flavored milkshake in New York City.

 Q: What’s the grossest thing you’ve eaten?

 A: I’d have to say shirako, or the raw sperm sac of a codfish.
 It’s considered a delicacy in Japan, where I was served the dish during an unbelievable omakase sushi feast.
 I didn’t want to offend the sushi master, so I ate it.
 Also, a durian-flavored pudding in Singapore.
 It made my eyes water and the gnarly aftertaste haunted me for hours.
 I tried twice; couldn’t handle it.

 Q: How do avoid getting sick while eating around the world?

 A: I follow three general rules when eating abroad: 1.
 Eat the local yogurt.
 It’s full of good bacteria that will aid your digestive system.
 2. Lots of hot sauce.
 I believe those fiery hot peppers are effective germ killers!
 3. Wash it all down with booze.
 If the hot sauce didn’t anesthetize your stomach, the local moonshine will.

 Q: What’s on your travel wish list?

 - Rocamadour, France for their annual cheese festival.
-I’ve never been to Rocamadour, but this stunning village in the Lot Valley is home to the best cheese I’ve ever tasted.
+I’ve never been to Rocamadour, but this stunning village in the Lot Valley is home to one of my favorite cheeses!
 It’s no wonder that they host one of the most famous cheese festivals in France.

 Q: Can you help me plan my own culinary adventure?